saruhan12/bayesian_agent_prior_est/README.md

 - combined_psychometric/lvl*/*: output of concat_*.py which outs the required .csv for psychometric

 ## Authors:
-Sarush, Jay, Rowan & Cami
+Sarush & Jay & Rowan & Cami